ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 ### Finalization incentive

-Permissionless does not mean someone will pay gas. `finalizeParticipation()`, especially the zero-reveal path, needs a keeper obligation or bounded caller bounty funded from commit bonds/protocol fees.
-Without this, the attacker can simply rely on nobody spending gas to freeze it.
+Permissionless does not mean someone will pay gas. `finalizeParticipation()`, especially on the zero-reveal path, still needs a defined keeper obligation or caller incentive.
+Without that, an attacker can rely on nobody spending gas to close the round.

 ### Gas statement